The Mayor's Transport Strategy sets out a target of 80% of all trips in London to be made by public transport, walking or cycling by 2041.

 Older London residents and anyone with a long-term or permanent disability can join Dial-a-Ride.
 Find out how to apply on the Dial-a-Ride Membership page.

 Travel Mentors can advise on planning accessible journeys or support and accompany anyone making a journey a few times.
-This helps instil confidence and gives them all the right tools to become an independent traveller across the TfL network.
+This helps instil confidence and gives them all the right tools to become an independent traveller across our network.
 This includes people who use mobility scooters and other mobility aids.

 People who prefer to explore public transport on their own can use our accessibility maps.